chi0tzp/svm-gsu/README.md

 This is the implementation code for the SVM with Gaussian Sample Uncertainty (LSVM-GSU), whose linear variant was first proposed in [1], and its kernel version (Kernel SVM Gaussian Sample Uncertainty (KSVM-iGSU)) was first proposed in [2].
 If you want to use one of the above classifiers, please consider citing the appropriate [references](#references).

-Below, there are detailed guidelines on how to [build](#0.-prerequisites-and-build-guidelines) the code,  [??](files-format) the input data files to the appropriate format, and [use](1.-usage) the built binaries for training and/or testing SVM-GSU.
+Below, there are detailed guidelines on how to [build](#0-prerequisites-and-build-guidelines) the code,  [prepare](#1-files-format) the input data files to the appropriate format, and [use](#2-usage) the built binaries for training and/or testing SVM-GSU.